4.0 Manage Issues

 A formally defined problem.
 You must be able to document a problem if you hope to resolve it.
 While the problem is formless and vague it cannot be solved.
 In addition, you need to be able to communicate the nature of issues, and this requires that they be documented as well.

 Impede the progress of the project.
-There are many problems that exist in the organization but do not have an impact on your project.
-Likewise there are also problems that arise all the time on your project that are not significant enough to impact your progress.
+There are many problems that that do not have an impact on your project.
+Likewise there are also problems that arise on your project that are not significant enough to impact your progress.
 Issues do have an impact on the project.
 They must be resolved since they are impeding the progress of your project.

-Cannot be totally resolved ... without outside help.
+Cannot be totally resolved without outside help.
 This is also a key point.
-If the project team can resolve a problem it does not raise to the level of an issue.
+If the project team can resolve a problem it does not rise to the level of an issue.
+An issue cannot be totally resolved by the project team.
 The project team may have some influence on resolving an issue, but the resolution is not totally in their control.

 High-level process flow